 On January 14, 1942, five weeks after the attack on Pearl Harbor, a Douglas B-18 Bolo Bomber returning to Westover Air Force Base in Chicopee, Mass, near Springfield, from a patrol over the North Atlantic Ocean for German submarines crashed into the side of Mt Waternomee (3940 feet) in the New Hampshire White Mountains.

-Poor weather and visibility led to the pilots ultimately flying blind and in the wrong direction.
-Winds blew the bomber many miles off its return course to Westover Air Force Base.
-By the time the pilots realized they were off course, it was too late.
-They were only moments away from crashing into Mount Waternomee.
+On the night of the crash, poor weather conditions and visibility led to the pilots ultimately flying blind and in the wrong direction.
+Strong winds had blown the bomber many miles off its return course to Westover Air Force Base.
+And by the time the pilots realized this mistake, it was too late, and they were moments away from crashing into the side of Mt Waternomee.

-Just before impact Co-pilot Woodrow Kantner pulled the nose of the B-18 Bolo Bomber up avoiding a nose first crash.
-The lifting the nose of the bomber is possibly what saved the lives of most of the crew.
-A nose first crash into the side of the mountain would have produced a very different outcome.
+Just before impact, co-pilot Woodrow Kantner pulled the nose of the bomber up avoiding a nose first crash.
+This action alone is possibly what saved the lives of most of the aircrew.
+A nose first crash would have been a catastrophe with a very different outcome.

-The Army also located and removed live grenades, plus exploded the remaining 300 lb bomb that survived the crash.
-To this day rumors still float through the mountains of possible unexploded grenades around the wreckage area.
+The next day the Army took over the scene and the two remaining crew members were removed from the wreckage and brought down the mountain.
+The Army also located and removed live grenades and exploded a 300-pound bomb that survived the crash.
+To this day, there are rumors of possible unexploded grenades around the wreckage site.

 An archaeological study of the crash site was conducted in 2006, and copies of the report can be viewed at the Lincoln, New Hampshire library.
 Photos and artifacts can be viewed at the Upper Pemigewasset Historical Society.
 And in 2008, an interpretive panel was placed at the Beaver Brook Trailhead in Kinsman Notch.